double-eks/smart-surfaces-gistools/README.md

 ### Usage

-By using this tool once, you can streamline repetitive tasks and avoid concerns about the various types of GEOID data.
+By using this tool **once**, you can
+- streamline repetitive tasks
+- avoid concerns about the various types of GEOID data, such as int/float to text.

 ### Parameters